14 Best Places to Visit in Mathura and Vrindavan

 Kans Quila, Mathura

 Kans Quila is the hometown of the maternal uncle of Lord Krishna.
 It is located on the banks of the Yamuna River.
-It is a very ancient monument near the Krishna Ganga ghat and Gau Ghat.
+It is a very ancient monument near the Krishna Ganga Ghat and Gau Ghat.
 This is also famous by the name of Purana Quila among the people of Mathura.

 AddressRatankund, Chowk Bazar, Mathura, Uttar Pradesh 281001